 10 Project-Based Learning (PBL) Ideas for Every Math Teacher

-Math teaches foundational skills that children need to know and apply in the classroom and in real-life situations.
-But how about a scenario where kids are not interested in learning no matter how hard you try?
+Math teaches foundational skills that children need to know and apply in the classroom and real-life situations.
+But how about a scenario where kids are not interested in learning, no matter how hard you try?

 You could opt for alternative teaching approaches to make kids embrace and understand math.
 One of the most effective approaches you can take is to teach students through projects.
-But to do that effectively, you need to understand the idea of project-based learning (PBL) as well as the benefits and disadvantages of the approach.
+But to do that effectively, you need to understand the idea of project based learning in math (PBL) and the benefits and disadvantages of the approach.